 The 1-year mortality rates for TIPS are dependent somewhat on the indication for the procedure.
-When TIPS has been placed for bleeding varices 1 year survival varies from 48%-90%.
-Survival rates are somewhat lower when the indication is ascites, being 48%-76%.^{25-30} In one series but not another survival rates were significantly worse when the indication was refractory ascites as compared to variceal bleeding.^{26,29} These differences likely reflect variations in the severity of liver disease between the different studies.
+When a TIPS has been placed for bleeding varices, 1-year survival varies from 48% to 90%.
+Survival rates are similar when the indication is ascites (48%-76%).25-30 In one series but not another, survival rates were significantly worse when the indication was refractory ascites compared with variceal bleeding.^{26,29} These differences likely reflect variations in the severity of liver disease between the different studies.

-As the use of TIPS has increased there has been interest in models that predict outcome.
-MELD and a number of other models have been developed to predict survival following TIPS.^{25-29} The modified MELD model utilizes serum bilirubin, International Normalized Ratio (INR) for prothrombin time, and serum creatinine.
-Previously the cause of cirrhosis was also used but has been abandoned.
-The three variables are used to create the following equation: [3.8 log_e (bilirubin [gm/dL]) + 11.2 log_e (INR) + 9.6 log_e (creatinine [mg/dL].
-A second model used a bilirubin > 3.0 mg/dL (1 point), ALT > 100 IU/L (1 point), pre-TIPS encephalopathy (1 point) and urgency of TIPS (2 points) and divided patients into three groups (low risk- 0 points, medium risk -1-3 points and high risk- 4-5 points).26 These two models and Child-Pugh scores were used prospectively in a subsequent study to predict survival.30 All three accurately predicted 3-month survival to a similar degree whereas 1-year survival was predicted best by the MELD model.
-Short-term mortality has also been predicted by using bilirubin alone or a combination of serum bilirubin, APACHE-II score and TIPS urgency.^{31,32} Irrespective of which model is chosen the short term and one year survival can be predicted with some accuracy.
-These survival estimates can be used to advise patients about expected outcomes and can also be used to decide which patients require referral to a liver transplant center.
+As the use of TIPS has increased, there has been interest in models that predict outcome.
+MELD and a number of other models have been developed to predict survival following TIPS.25-29 The modified MELD model utilizes serum bilirubin level, international normalized ratio for prothrombin time, and serum creatinine level (cause of cirrhosis was also used previously but has since been abandoned).
+These three variables are used to create the following equation: [3.8 log_e (bilirubin [g/dL]) + 11.2 log_e (international normalized ratio) + 9.6 log_e (creatinine [mg/dL].
+A second model used a bilirubin level of greater than 3.0 mg/dL (1 point), an alanine aminotransferase level of greater than 100 IU/L (1 point), pre-TIPS encephalopathy (1 point), and urgency of TIPS (2 points) and divided patients into three groups (low risk, 0 points; medium risk, 1-3 points; high risk, 4-5 points).26 These two models and Child-Turcotte-Pugh scores were used prospectively in a subsequent study to predict survival.30 All three accurately predicted 3-month survival to a similar degree, whereas 1-year survival was predicted best by the MELD model.
+Short-term mortality has also been predicted by using bilirubin alone or a combination of serum bilirubin, APACHE-II score, and TIPS urgency.^{31,32} Irrespective of which model is chosen, the short-term and 1-year survival can be predicted with some accuracy.
+These survival estimates can be used to advise patients about expected outcomes and can also be used to decide which patients will require referral to a liver transplant center.

 1. TIPS should only be performed by experienced interventional radiologists (or specially trained physicians).
-Success and complication rates should be monitored and if they fail to meet expected rates then review of the program should be considered.
-Evidence-III
+Success and complication rates should be monitored; if they fail to meet expected rates, review of the program should be considered (evidence: grade III).

-2. The decision to perform a TIPS, especially in a high risk patient, should be reached by a team consisting of a gastroenterologist/hepatologist, interventional radiologist and where appropriate a transplant physician.
-Evidence-III
+2. The decision to perform a TIPS, especially in a high-risk patient, should be reached by a team consisting of a gastroenterologist/hepatologist, interventional radiologist, and, where appropriate, a transplant physician (evidence: grade III).

-3. Preceding creation of a TIPS, tests of liver and kidney function should be performed as well as crosssectional imaging of the liver to assess portal system patency and exclude liver masses.
-Evidence-III
+3. Preceding creation of a TIPS, tests of liver and kidney function should be performed in addition to cross-sectional imaging of the liver to assess portal system patency and exclude liver masses (evidence: grade III).

 4. Reduction in HVPG to less than 12 mm Hg should be achieved when the indication is bleeding esophageal varices.
-Embolization of gastric varices may be required despite adequate decompression of the portal-venous system.
-Evidence-II-2
+Embolization of gastric varices may be required despite adequate decompression of the portal venous system (evidence: grade II-2).

-5. The degree of reduction in HVPG to control ascites is unclear but at present a gradient of at least ≤ 12 mm Hg has been suggested to be a reasonable goal.
-Evidence-II-2
+5. The degree of reduction in HVPG to control ascites is unclear, but at present a gradient of 8 mm Hg or less has been suggested to be a reasonable goal (evidence: grade II-2).

-6. Patients with high predicted 30-day mortalities (MELD > 15-18 or serum bilirubin > 4.0 mg/dL) should be informed of their prognosis and TIPS performed only in the absence of other options.
-Evidence-II-2
+6. Patients with high predicted 30-day mortalities should be informed of their prognosis, and TIPS should be performed only in the absence of other options (evidence: grade II-2).

-7. In high-risk patients, the need for liver transplantation should be discussed before the performance of an elective TIPS.
-Evidence-III
+7. In high-risk patients, the need for liver transplantation should be discussed before the performance of an elective TIPS (evidence: grade III).